uw-dims/dims-finalreport/docs/source/recommendations.rst

 in Ansible playbook files, applying patches, debugging regression problems, debugging version inconsistencies between systems, and updating documentation.
 The more software subsystems and packages that are used, the greater the frequency of changes that must be dealt with.
-Assume that a quarter up to half of the project working time will be spent dealing with these issues.
+Assume that somewhere between 25% to 50% of the project working time will be spent dealing with these issues.

-The automation provided by Ansible, and the integration of unit and system tests (see :ref:`ansibledimsplaybooks:tests`), helps immensely with identifying what may be misconfigured, broken, or missing.
-Be disciplined about adding new tests and regularly running tests saves time in the long run.
+The automation provided by Ansible, and the integration of unit and system tests (see :ref:`ansibledimsplaybooks:tests`) helps immensely with identifying what may be misconfigured, broken, or missing.
+Be disciplined about adding new tests.
+Regularly running tests saves time in the long run.
 Make sure that all team members learn to use these tools, as well as spend time learning debugging techniques (see :ref:`ansibledimsplaybooks:debugging`).